binance/binance-spot-api-docs/rest-api.md

 }
 ```

-**Response when Cancel Order fails with ALLOW_FAILURE and account has not exceeded the unfilled order count:**
+**Response when Cancel Order fails with ALLOW_FAILURE and account has not exceeded their unfilled order count:**

 ```javascript
 {